build-your-own-copilot/docs/docs/10-introduction.md

 ---

 :::danger
-THIS WORKSHOP AND IS IN DEVELOPMENT AND NOT READY FOR USE.
+THIS WORKSHOP IS IN DEVELOPMENT AND NOT READY FOR USE.
 COME BACK END JULY ~ AUGUST 2023
 :::